02-003 Code of Conduct_20212-003

 complainant shall be advised to pursue the matter under such policy.

-e) Lack of Jurisdiction – if the complaint is, for any other reason not within the jurisdiction
+e) Lack of Jurisdiction – if the complaint is, for any other reason not within the

-of the Integrity Commissioner, the complainant shall be so advised and provided with any
+jurisdiction of the Integrity Commissioner, the complainant shall be so advised

-additional reasons and referrals as the Integrity Commissioner considers appropriate.
+and provided with any additional reasons and referrals as the Integrity

-f) Matters Already Pending – if the complaint is in relation to a matter which is subject to
+f) Matters Already Pending – if the complaint is in relation to a matter which is

-an outstanding complaint under another process such as a court proceeding related to a
+subject to an outstanding complaint under another process such as a court

-Human Rights complaint or similar process, the Integrity Commissioner may, in his/her
+proceeding related to a Human Rights complaint or similar process, the Integrity

-sole discretion and in accordance with legislation, suspend any investigation pending the
+Commissioner may, in his/her sole discretion and in accordance with legislation,

-result of the other process.
+suspend any investigation pending the result of the other process.

 If the matter is covered by other policies with a complaint procedure or legislation, the

-complainant will be advised and directed to proceed in a manner as considered appropriate by
+complainant will be advised and directed to proceed in a manner as considered

 15.4 Refusal to Conduct an Investigation

-If upon review of a complaint, the Integrity Commissioner is of the opinion that the complaint is
+If upon review of a complaint, the Integrity Commissioner is of the opinion that the

-communicate this determination in writing to the complainant and the Member identified in the
+investigation and shall communicate this determination in writing to the complainant and

 15.5 Opportunity for Resolution

-If at any time, following the receipt of a formal complaint or during the investigation process, the
+If at any time, following the receipt of a formal complaint or during the investigation

-pursued without a formal investigation, and both the complainant and the Member agree, efforts
+may be successfully pursued without a formal investigation, and both the complainant

-may be made to achieve an informal resolution.
+and the Member agree, efforts may be made to achieve an informal resolution.

 15.6 Investigation